toolness/tiny-turtle/README.md

 ## Supported Browsers

-This code has been tested on Internet Explorer 10, Safari 6 (desktop and iOS), Chrome 30, and Firefox 24.
+This code has been tested on Internet Explorer 10, Safari 6 (desktop and iOS), Chrome 30, Opera 17, and Firefox 24.

 ## License